IntersectMBO/cardano-node/doc/getting-started/install.md

 #### Configure the build options

-We turn off compiler optimisations, and explicitly use the GHC version that we installed earlier.
+We explicitly use the GHC version that we installed earlier.
 This avoids possible problems with prevously installed versions of GHC.

-    cabal configure -O0 -w ghc-8.10.2
+    cabal configure --with-compiler=ghc-8.10.2

 Update the local project file to use the VRF library that you installed earlier.